chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 ## Security and Validation

-- All refund amounts are validated at multiple steps
+- All refund amounts are validated at multiple steps.
-- Both parties must agree on the final refund amount
+- Both parties must agree on the final refund amount.
-- The token state is managed securely throughout the process
+- The token state is managed securely throughout the process.
-- Events are emitted at each step to maintain transparency
+- Events are emitted at each step to maintain transparency.
-- Smart contract state transitions prevent invalid operation sequences
+- Smart contract state transitions prevent invalid operation sequences.

 ## Refund Processing

-- Refunds can be processed in native currency or ERC20 tokens
+- Refunds can be processed in native currency (CAM) or ERC20 tokens.
-- The supplier must provide the exact refund amount agreed upon
+- The supplier must provide the exact refund amount agreed upon.
-- Refunds are automatically transferred to the distributor upon successful cancellation
+- Refund amount is automatically transferred to the distributor upon successful finalization of the cancellation.
-- The token is burned only after successful refund transfer
+- The token is burned only after successful refund transfer.

 This process ensures a fair, secure, and flexible system for handling booking cancellations while maintaining the integrity of the booking token system.